Serious and organised crime costs the UK economy £37 billion a year, according to an official assessment.

 Ministers and law enforcement chiefs published the figure as they laid bare the scale of damage inflicted by the most dangerous and prolific criminal networks.

-They said the gangs’ activities affect more UK citizens, more often, than all other national security threats combined.
+They said gang activity affects more UK citizens, more often, than all other national security threats combined.

-There are around 4,600 serious and organised crime groups in the UK, according to the latest assessment from the National Crime Agency.
+There are around 4,600 serious and organised crime groups in the UK, according to the latest assessment from the National Crime Agency (NCA).

 They use violence and intimidation in communities to operate and prey on the most vulnerable in society, the Home Office said.